ypauli/pelican_nlp/README.rst

 Usage
 =====

-To use the pelican_nlp package:
+To run pelican_nlp you need a configuration.yml file in your project directory, which specifies the configurations used for your project.

-Adapt your configuration file to your needs.
+Sample configuration files can be found on the pelican_nlp github repository: https://github.com/ypauli/pelican_nlp/tree/main/sample_configuration_files

-ALWAYS change the specified project folder location.
+Adapt your configuration file to your needs and save your personal configuration.yml file to your main project directory.

-Save configuration file to main project directory.
+Running pelican_nlp with your configurations can be done directly from the command line interface or via Python script.

 Run from command line: